-The following points should be considered before beginning a PCB layout using the FAN2365A.
-A sample PCB layout from the evaluation board is shown in Figure 28-Figure 31 following the layout guidelines.
+The following points should be considered before beginning a PCB layout using the FAN23SV65A.
+A sample PCB layout from the evaluation board is shown in Figure 28-Figure 31 following these layout guidelines.

-Power components consisting of the input capacitors, output capacitors, inductor, and device should be placed on a common side of the pcb in close proximity to each other and connected using surface copper.
+Power components (input capacitors, output capacitors, inductor, and FAN23SV65A device) should be placed on a common side of the PCB in close proximity to each other and connected using surface copper.

-Sensitive analog components including SS, FB, ILIM, FREQ, and EN should be placed away from the high-voltage switching circuits such as SW and BOOT, and connected to their respective pins with short traces.
+Sensitive analog components including SS, FB, ILIM, FREQ, and EN should be placed away from the high-voltage switching circuits such as SW and BOOT and connected to their respective pins with short traces.

-The inner PCB layer closest to the device should have Power Ground (PGND) under the power processing portion of the device (PVIN, SW, and PGND).
-This inner PCB layer should have a separate Analog Ground (AGND) under the P1 pad and the associated analog components.
-AGND and PGND should be connected together near the IC between PGND pins 18-21 and AGND pin 23 which connects to P1 thermal pad.
+The inner PCB layer closest to the FAN23SV65A device should have power ground (PGND) under the power processing portion of the device (PVIN, SW, and PGND).
+This inner PCB layer should have a separate analog ground (AGND) under the P1 pad and the associated analog components.
+AGND and PGND should be connected together near the IC between PGND pins 18-21 and AGND pin 23, which connects to P1 thermal pad.